krzsam/scala-akka-cluster-example/README.md

   For such selection, a message of type *Identify* is sent so *ActorRef* references can be captured once *ActorIdentity* message is received back by SeedNodeActor.
 This message Identify is handled by Akka itself. *correlationId* field is used to log *ActorSelection* path queried.
-* **akka.actor.ActorIdentity** : sent from **ClusterNodeActor** to **SeedNodeActor**. *SeedNodeActor* upon reception of this message, stores the associated *ActorRef* references in the set which is later used to send messages to all remote actors in the cluster and to implement graceful shut down of the actor systems.
+* **akka.actor.ActorIdentity** : sent from **ClusterNodeActor** to **SeedNodeActor**. *SeedNodeActor* upon reception of this message, stores the associated *ActorRef* references in the set which is later used to send messages to all cluster node actors in the cluster and to implement graceful shut down of the actor systems.
   *correlationId* is used to log *ActorSelection* path queried.
 * **example.SeedNodeActor.SendTo** : sent to **SeedNodeActor**
   This message instructs SeedNodeActor where to send a given message.
 The message class has two fields: